LinZhao89/Ethereum-analysis/README.md

 <!-- Data Extraction -->
 ## Data Extraction
 Due to the size limitation, instead of uploading the dataset, we will introduce the extraction method we are using to obtain the data.
-We also demonstrate a sample edge list and corresponding address hased table split by year and by month (only for Contract Net) in each folder.
+We also demonstrate a sample arc list and corresponding address hased table split by year and by month (only for Contract Net) in each folder.
 ### Google bigquery

 1. Apply and login to Google Cloud Platform account.